What are internal links on a website?

 Internal links have a great return on investment

-One of the biggest benefits internal links bring is their cost compared to the potential gains.
+One of the biggest benefits of internal links is their cost compared to the potential gains.
 Internal links are free and don’t require much time or resources compared to producing content that attracts backlinks.
 Similarly, you don’t have to wait to build internal links as they take virtually no time to create.

 In contrast, this article outlines that building more than 50 high-quality links per month is highly unlikely, even if you have someone working on that full-time.
 If we quickly run the numbers for a full-time employee working on your link building for a month, we can see that roughly one link takes a little over 3 hours to build on average.